ejmr/LNVL/docs/Howto.md

 function one could potentially return different strings based on property values, similar to the example using `Lobby.lazy` above.

+**Note for Programmers:** LNVL executes such functions in the context of the ‘script environment’, i.e. the `LNVL.ScriptEnvironment` table.

 Settings
 --------